Tendring District: Geography

-The highest part of the district is a low (115 feet; 35 metres) ridge running west to east only 2 miles (3 km) south of the River Stour.
+The highest part of the district is a low 115 ft ridge running west to east only 2 mi south of the river Stour.
 The greater part of the district is undulating land sloping very gently to the south which is traversed by a number of streams.

-In the extreme east of the district is an area formerly known as the Soken which was granted special privileges in Saxon times.
-It is remembered in the place names Kirby-le-Soken, Thorpe-le-Soken and Walton-le-Soken (an older name for Walton-on-the-Naze).
+In the extreme east of the district is an area formerly known as the Soken, which was granted special privileges in Saxon times.
+It is remembered in the place names Kirby-le-Soken, Thorpe-le-Soken and Walton-le-Soken.
+(Note: An older name for Walton-on-the-Naze.)